Learn about Abortion:

 According to the Office on Women’s Health, women often have more serious health problems from STIs than men:

-• Chlamydia and gonorrhea left untreated, raise the risk of chronic pelvic pain and life-threatening ectopic pregnancy.
-Chlamydia and gonorrhea also can cause infertility.
+• Chlamydia and gonorrhea left untreated, raise the risk of chronic pelvic pain, life-threatening ectopic pregnancy and can also cause infertility.

 • Untreated syphilis in pregnant women results in infant death up to 40% of the time.